ai-med/AbdomenNet/README.md

-# QuickNat and Bayesian QuickNAT - Pytorch implementation
+# Abdomennet - Pytorch implementation

 A fully convolutional network for quick and accurate segmentation of abdominal organs
 -----------------------------------------------------------